musman17550/validations/README.md

 # validations
 blue kale validation repo for training

-Forked for pracrice of "Introduction to Git and GitHub by Google" course.
+Forked for practice of "Introduction to Git and GitHub by Google" course.